The Dog Who Rescued Me – Buddy the Rescue Dog

 Buddy is an adorable white Maltipoo who had a wounded leg.
 He’s a little needy and wants to sit on your lap all day long.
 He will bury his head in your arms and nudge you for attention until you comply.
 I work at home all day and Buddy is my happy companion.
 He’s an energetic leader on his daily walks, and a joyful tail-wagger when daddy gets home.
 He’s just what I needed.
 Buddy is the dog that rescued me.

-Nudges Dog Treats are sold in Walmart and many other retailers, with even more locations coming soon.
+Nudges Dog Treats are sold at Walmart and many other retailers, with even more locations coming soon.
 They come in 12 different varieties so be sure and try Nudges Sizzlers too.
-Visit the store locator to find a store near you

 Now I call Nudges his “Buddy Treats” and he comes running when he hears the crinkle of the bag come out of the pantry.
 I love to spoil him!

-On your next visit to Walmart, stop by the pet section and pick up a bag or two of Nudges Wholesome Dog Treats.
+On your next visit to Walmart, stop by the pet section and pick up a bag or two of Nudges Wholesome Dog Treats, or order some online.